gini/gini-pay-api-lib-android/Readme.md

 A library for integrating Gini technology into other apps.
 With this library you will be able to extract semantic information from various types of documents.

+## Documentation

+Further documentation with information about how install and integrate it can be found in our [website](https://developer.gini.net/gini-pay-api-lib-android/).

 Dependencies
 ------------